JrnJ/JrnJ/README.md

 Have a look at my <a href="https://github.com/JrnJ?tab=repositories">repositories</a> :)

 <h1>Languages</h1>
-I'm a backend programmer in a variety of languages, my favourite languages are C#, C++ and JavaScript.<br>
+I'm a backend programmer in a variety of languages, my favourite languages are C#, C++, Java and JavaScript.<br>

 # My Projects
 <h3>Music Player</h3>